dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson6_maximum_minimum_values.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about maximum and minimum values of quadratic functions in a way that's engaging and application-focused.
+This guide provides everything you need to know about maximum and minimum values of quadratic functions in a way that's engaging and application-focused.
 Each section includes:
 - Clear explanations in everyday language
-- Real-world examples relevant to teenagers
+- Real-world examples relevant to you
 - Visual aids and interactive activities
 - Practice problems with step-by-step solutions